fritzali/nixos/installation/README.md

 ```
 loadkeys de-latin1
 ```
-*Available options can be found by searching `/run/current-system/etc/kbd/keymaps/i386/qwertz/de_latin1.gz` or similar.
-Both keyboard layout and time zone location also use `configuration.nix` to set their values.*
+*Available options can be found by searching `/run/current-system/etc/kbd/keymaps/` subdirectories.
+Both keyboard layout and time zone location also use `configuration.nix` after the initial installation.*

 #### Networking